 Strong documentation includes:

-• Functional assessments describing work restrictions.
+- Assessments describing work restrictions.
 Diagnosis alone doesn't cut it.
-Doctors must explain what specific tasks you can't perform due to your condition.
+Doctors must explain your residual functional capacity and what specific tasks you can't perform due to your condition.

 The "Same or Related" Standard